 Dr. Kathryn I. Matthew

 Kathryn I. Matthew is the Associate Vice President for Academic Affairs (AVPAA) at University of Houston-Clear Lake.
 As AVPAA, Matthew provides leadership and supervision for the Office of Institutional Effectiveness, the Office of Sponsored Programs, and the Center for Faculty Development.
 She also serves as the chief academic officer in the absence of the provost.

-In 2005 Matthew joined University of Houston-Clear Lake as a tenured associate professor and the Literacy, Language, and Library Science Program coordinator in the School of Education.
+In 2005 Matthew joined University of Houston-Clear Lake as a tenured associate professor and the Literacy, Language, and Literature Studies Program coordinator in the School of Education.
 From 2005 to 2010, she was also the director of the Greater Houston Area Writing Project.
 She was promoted to professor in 2010 and assumed responsibilities of the interim associate dean until 2014, when she returned to her faculty position.

 Dr. Matthew came to UHCL from the University of Texas Health Science Center at Houston.
 Prior to that, she was an associate professor in the College of Education at Louisiana Tech University in Ruston and the co-principal investigator of a statewide $1.6 million federal technology grant.

 Her scholarly works include articles in national and international journals.
 She has also authored and coauthored nine books.
 Dr. Matthew is the co-principal investigator of a $3.7 million U.S. Department of Education HSI STEM grant to support Hispanic and low-income students pursuing degrees in science, technology, engineering and mathematics.

 Dr. Matthew received her B.A. in sociology and her MEd in curriculum and instruction with elementary teacher education certification and reading specialist certification from the University of New Orleans.
 She also received her EdD in curriculum and instruction from the University of Houston.